ranedigamber/kickstarter-analysis/README.md

 ## Limitation

 1. One limitation is that this data is not current and relies on information collected 5 year back.
 To get a more realistic picture data generate over the past 10 years should be considered.
-2. Second limitation for Louise would be that most of the